codemagic-ci-cd/codemagic-docs/content/flutter-configuration/flutter-projects.md

 Note that when packaging the application for release to Microsoft Store and publishing through Codemagic, you will be asked to provide the necessary `msix` configuration fields (`publisher_display_name`, `identity_name`, `msix_version`, `publisher`) under publishing settings.

 However, in order to configure any other package attributes, install the package to your project and add a [msix_config](https://pub.dev/packages/msix#gear-configuration-optional) to your `pubspec.yaml`.
-The aforementioned attributes to not have to be separately configured in the `pubspec.yaml`
+The aforementioned attributes to not have to be separately configured in the `pubspec.yaml`.

+{{<notebox>}}
+To use a specific [Flutter msix package](https://pub.dev/packages/msix) version, make sure to add it as a dev dependency.
+The newest version will be installed during build time if the package is added as a regular dependency.
+{{</notebox>}}

 ## Running tests only